kabaneridev/kabaneridev/README.md

 # Hello, I'm Krystian Płomiński 👋

 ## About Me
 I'm a Senior QA Engineer with over five years of experience in software quality assurance.
 I specialize in automated testing for a diverse range of applications, including web apps, mobile apps, and backend systems.
-My expertise extends across various technologies such as SOAP APIs, REST APIs, Websockets, and gRPC, on platforms including AWS, EVM (Ethereum VM), Substrate, and Cosmos networks.
+My expertise extends across various technologies such as SOAP APIs, REST APIs, GraphQL APIs, Websockets, and gRPC, on platforms including AWS, EVM (Ethereum VM), Substrate, and Cosmos networks.
 I am deeply committed to enhancing software quality through innovative testing strategies and robust QA processes.
 Additionally, I am a big fan of Substrate, enjoying exploring and developing on this robust framework for blockchain innovation.

 ## Skills
 - **Programming Languages:** JavaScript, TypeScript, Python, Solidity, Golang